FrancoLiberali/cql/docs/cql/logger.rst

 Log levels
 ------------------------------

-The log levels provided by badaas-orm are the same as those of gorm:
+The log levels provided by cql are the same as those of gorm:

 - `logger.Error`: To only view error messages in case they occur during the execution of a sql query.
 - `logger.Warn`: The previous level plus warnings for execution of queries and transactions that take